chintanp/ChargEval/docs/source/arch.rst

 - pgAdmin: pgAdmin's in-built dashboard allows insight into the database and can be used to see the number of active connections as well as transaction metrics.

 - AWS EC2 Dashboard: The AWS EC2 dashboard provides basic monitoring capabilities on the launched EC2 instances, namely the number and specification of the launched instances as well as coarse system metrics like CPU and memory utilization.

+- ssh: All the EC2 instances have ssh access which means a user can log in and view the system state and debug it as needed.

 Distributed Tracing
 ^^^^^^^^^^^^^^^^^^^